 What is sometimes overlooked (not by us at the hospice) is that we have an army of volunteers based in our Wirral community.
-There are around 120 volunteers in our six charity shops in Heswall, West Kirby, Moreton, New Brighton, Liscard and Claughton.
+There are around 140volunteers in our seven charity shops in Birkenhead, Heswall, West Kirby, Moreton, New Brighton, Liscard and Claughton.

 Our volunteers are priceless.
 Whether it’s keeping shelves stocked, sorting through a mountain of donated items, hanging clothes, window dressing, serving customers and helping to bring in those vital funds so the hospice can deliver its essential palliative care and support services.

 Nowadays, Ann volunteers at our newest shop at Liscard Way, Liscard, which has been open for around 16 months.
 (It’s next door to McDonald’s).
 Ann migrated from our New Brighton shop where she worked for around 20 years.

 I get to Liscard at 9am, the shop is already open and it’s already a hive of retail activity.
 Wallasey people are up early for a bargain and Ann is in the middle of helping a customer.
 At the end of their transaction the customer leaves with a cheery, “thank you, see you soon, Ann.”
 They all know her!

 Eventually we get to sit down in the office at the back of the store and chat over a cuppa.
 Ann’s got some notes prepared and below is her ‘real-life’ story;